-Following circulation of the draft ToR for comments, this amended ToR is subject to a 30-day comment period that will be followed by the Minister's decision.
+Following circulation of the draft ToR for comments, this proposed ToR is subject to a 30-day comment period that will be followed by the Minister's decision.
 The Minister has 13 weeks to make a decision about the ToR once the final version is submitted.
-With submission of the proposed ToR in September 2023 and amended ToR in October 2023, the Minister's decision is anticipated in late 2023.
+With submission of the proposed ToR in September 2023, the Minister's decision is anticipated in late 2023.
 If the ToR is approved, the EA studies will be carried out according to the approved ToR and then the draft and final EA will be submitted for the Minister's consideration.
 Processes to obtain the other approvals required to implement the EA Study will proceed after EA approval.